MusabXD/MusabXD.github.io/index.md

 ### Project 2: Algorithms & Data Structures
 **3D Scene with Collision Detection**

 This artifact is an interactive 3D scene built with OpenGL and C++ from my CS-330 course, where you can move around in using keyboard and mouse controls.
-I enhanced it by implementing collision, a core algorithmic feature to increase realism.
+I enhanced it by implementing collision detection, a core algorithmic feature to create a more immersive and realistic experience.

 **Enhancements Made:**
 - Implemented **Axis-Aligned Bounding Box (AABB)** collision detection.
 - Prevented the camera from passing through objects in the 3D environment.
-- Evaluated trade-offs between performance and precision.
+- Evaluated trade-offs between performance and precision in algorithm selection.

 **Skills Demonstrated:**
 - Algorithm Design & Implementation (Collision Detection)